 The Learning and Action Cohort will equip participants with opportunities for reflection and tools for best practices through modular learning and one-on-one support.
 It is based on a new curriculum specially tailored to family foundation trustees, designed by Bari Katz and Edgar Villanueva and informed by NCFP Fellows Ginny Esposito, Mary Mountcastle, Kelly Nowlin, and June Wilson.

 The Learning and Action Cohort is being offered as a two-part opportunity.
 This Essentials program is primarily focused on learning.
 After full participation in the Essentials, Attendees will then have the opportunity to to join an advanced cohort, which will focus more on activation.

 - Have engaged in some type of personal or professional racial equity work in the past

 - In most cases, we will not accept more than one person from the same foundation.
 Up to three may apply.
 We hope participants will bring their learnings back to the board room.

 - NCFP seeks to build a diverse cohort, with varying interests, issue areas, asset sizes, and experience.

 - The cohort will be limited to about 20 individuals.

 - In the event that you are not selected for the cohort, there will be salons (small group virtual discussions) on racial justice topics that you may join us for.

 Expectations of Participants

-Racial Justice Learning and Action Network participants will be expected to participate in four virtual learning sessions over the course of seven months.
+Racial Justice Learning and Action Cohort participants will be expected to participate in four virtual learning sessions over the course of seven months.